 Jean-David Levitte is Senior Policy Advisor at Rock Creek Global Advisors, an international economic policy advisory firm, where he focuses on European policy issues and foreign relations.
-Ambassador Levitte is currently advising multinational companies, financial institutions, and trade associations on developments in the Eurozone, transatlantic trade negotiations, and matters arising in the G8 and G20.
+Ambassador Levitte is currently advising multinational companies and financial institutions on developments in the Eurozone, transatlantic trade negotiations, and matters arising in the G7 and G20.

 Ambassador Levitte has had a distinguished and outstanding career in the French Foreign Service, serving on the staff of three French Presidents and holding various senior positions in the French Foreign Service.